In my new hometown of Prescott, Arizona, I’ve gone exploring looking for good and bad places to ride my bicycle.

 Many motorists don’t even see a cyclist riding in the gutter.
 The motorist sees only traffic in his own lane.
 You can see this from the photo I took while riding in the bike lane.
 Notice how the trucks are passing uncomfortably close.
 Some motorists pass even closer.

 Worse, the bike lane is striped right into intersections.
 This encourages motorists preparing to make a right turn to stay to the left and then to cut across the cyclist’s path.
 We call this a “coffin corner” intersection.
-The hazard is more severe on a downhill run where the cyclist is going fast (2nd photo).
+The hazard is more severe on a downhill run where a cyclist will be going fast (2nd photo).
 Note, however, I was not riding in that bike lane at that speed.

 There may be a much more dangerous bike lane in Prescott.
 This one goes down a 7% grade on Prescott Lakes Pkwy. to a coffin corner intersection with SR 89 at the bottom of the hill.
 The hazards are shown in the set of three photos at right.
 Note at the intersection (bottom photo), the bike lane is to the right of a right-turn only lane.
 This violates the mandates of the Manual on Uniform Traffic Control Devices and the AASHTO Guide